 Now imagine a time in the future without your neighbourhood playground.
 Imagine when the wooded area where you hike no longer exists.
 Unfortunately you may not have to look into the distant future.
 Leisure activities and lifestyle routines are in danger!
 Trees, parks, streams, green spaces, rivers, wetlands, fields and woodlots are victims of pollution, vandalism, deterioration and decreased government funding.
 The issue of parks and green space abuse is clear, however the solutions are not.
 The dilemma is what should be done.

 Ontario Parks Association is here to help address these problems.

 Ontario Parks Association (OPA) is a registered charitable organization founded in 1936 whose focus is on Protecting Tomorrow Today®.
 Our registered charity number is 12725 7509 RR0001.

 We offer hands-on education sessions on a variety of topics relevant to people working in the parks and open spaces industry to promote the importance of continued professional development.

-- We believe that all citizens have the right to enjoy access to a range of outdoor leisure opportunities.
+We advocate for the importance of parks and open spaces in all communities.
+We believe parks are essential to healthy communities and that all citizens have the right to enjoy outdoor leisure opportunities.

-OPA is committed to educate parks professionals to exceed industry standards and actively advocate for the protection and enhancement of parks and open spaces.
+OPA is committed to educating parks professionals to exceed industry standards and actively advocate for the protection and enhancement of parks and open spaces.